 Funding available for Council appropriation is roughly $22 Million.
 Currently, there is only one staff person, the City Arborist, paid for by the Tree Fund.
 More staff is clearly needed.

-The Joe Carlucci substitute bill 2025-102 also does the following:
+The Joe Carlucci substitute bill 2025-102 as amended by LUZ also does the following:

-- reduces the amount paid into the Tree Fund for the development or redevelopment of affordable and/or workforce housing that utilizes a federal, state or local affordable housing program recognized by the City,
+- waives the amount paid into the Tree Fund for the development or redevelopment of affordable and/or workforce housing that utilizes a federal, state or local affordable housing program recognized by the City,

 - reduces the size of tree required for mitigation planting from 4” caliper to 2” caliper,